 Forthcoming from Skyhorse Publishing, June 2018.

 Doug Horolez is a talentless boy hopelessly in love with his only friend, E. Summerson.
 That’s the good news.
-When E.’s sister is murdered in the woods behind town, Doug joins a group of local pariahs—led by an ill and eerily charismatic boy—to solve the girl's mysterious death and to prove his devotion.
+When E.’s sister is murdered in the woods behind town, Doug joins a group of junior high pariahs—led by an ill and eerily charismatic boy—to solve the girl's mysterious death and to prove his devotion.
 But as bonds within the group deepen, their methods become cultish and vengeful.
 Doug must then find his voice and act according to his conscience before the price to be loved becomes unspeakable violence.

 Into That Good Night is a coming-of-age novel and literary thriller that investigates recurrent mysteries—loss, loneliness, and the precarious desire to belong.